My finances, my projects, my life

 Is any renovation work required?

 Although the property may look in good shape on first viewing, it’s interesting to know if any work will be necessary in the future.
 Prepare for any major expenditure by finding out when the property’s roof and façade were redone, and the age of the ventilation, heating and electricity systems, and the plumbing, electrical equipment and windows.
 Also ask when the most recent renovations and repairs were carried out, and the name of the contractor responsible for these.
 This will give you an idea of what remains to be done to make the house or apartment perfect.
-And lastly, ask the seller for the building permits for carrying out this renovation work.
-If there isn’t a permit, the current owner (i.e. you) could be required to rectify this, which will cost money.
+Ask the seller to provide you with the building permits and administrative authorizations for these works and any potential annex constructions (garage, veranda, pool, etc.).
+Indeed, if such authorizations do not exist or if the installations are not up to standards, the current owner (that is, you) could be forced to comply and dig into your wallet.

 Questions about the neighbourhood